Explore derivatives through limits and understand the Mean Value Theorem

 Watch as h shrinks: the secant line (connecting two points on the curve) approaches the tangent line (touching at exactly one point).

 For a differentiable function on [a, b], there's always a point c where the tangent line is parallel to the secant connecting the endpoints.
+This theorem is the workhorse of differential calculus, powering results from L'Hopital's rule to the Fundamental Theorem of Calculus.

 c = 0.5000